Game of Thrones season 8: Are we headed for disappointment?

 Most of what's disappointed me about season 8 is what hasn't happened and what we haven't seen.
 But what we have seen has been mostly good, often great.

 All of a sudden, we have Tyrion and Jaime laughing and discussing Jaime's sexual encounters.
 The Hound and Podrick being wooed by a couple of Northern ladies.
 Tormund just being a sloppy drunk for laughs.
-Every second counts but we are just trampling over the same ground and going for cheap laughs now?
+Every second counts, but we're just trampling over the same ground and going for cheap laughs now?

 Weird medieval flex.